 - Known Traveler Number (KTN): Enter your known traveler number when you book your flight to get TSA Precheck benefits. - Packing: Separate medically-necessary liquids and equipment from other belongings so they can be quickly identified and accessed for screening. - Companion: You can be accompanied by a companion of your choosing to provide assistance during the screening process.
-However, the companion may be rescreened after providing assistance that involves physical contact. - Body Piercing: Certain metal body piercings may cause the machines to alarm, which will result in additional screening.
-If additional screening is required, passengers may be asked to remove their body piercing. - Gift Wrapping: If a security officer needs to inspect a package, a gift may have to be unwrapped.
+However, the companion may be rescreened after providing assistance that involves physical contact. - Body Piercing: Certain metal body piercings may cause the machines to alarm, which will result in additional screening. - Gift Wrapping: If a security officer needs to inspect a package, a gift may have to be unwrapped.
 Passengers should refrain from wrapping gifts until arriving at their final destination.